 Combine the flour, baking soda, baking powder, salt and sugar well.
-Measure 1/3 cup + 1 Tablespoon of whole grain pancake mix, or 1/2 cup of white flour pancake mix for use in pancake recipe.
+Measure 1/3 cup + 1 Tablespoon of whole grain pancake mix, for use in pancake recipe.
 Store remaining mix for future use in an airtight container in the refrigerator.
 Use mix within 3 months.

 “Pig in a Blanket” with Maple Caramel Sauce Directions:

-Whisk together the egg whites and the buttermilk/milk+vinegar in a small bowl.
+Whisk together the aquafaba and the plant-milk + vinegar in a small bowl.

 Whisk the Pancake Mix into liquid ingredients, just enough to bring it together.
 Don’t try to work all the lumps out.

-Pre-heat pancake pan(s) and sausage pan on medium heat.
+Pre-heat pancake pan(s) and plant-based sausage pan on medium heat.

-Meanwhile, melt butter in a small pot on medium-low heat.
-Add maple syrup and salt.
+Meanwhile, simmer maple syrup and salt in a small pot on medium-low heat.

-Heat caramel at a foamy boil for 1 minute, until thickened slightly.
+Heat syrup at a foamy boil for 1 minute, until thickened slightly.
 Pour into dipping bowls.
 Set on serving plates with optional fruit.

 Check to see that the pans/griddle is hot by placing a few drops of water onto to the pans/griddle.
 The pans/griddle is ready if the water dances across the surface.

-Cook sausages in one pan until browned and cooked through.
+Cook plant-based sausages in one pan until browned and cooked through.